-- Students do not write end of year Exams.
-Students are instead assessed through the post-module assignments and research projects where appropriate
+- Students are assessed through workplace-based assignments, research projects and examinations where appropriate

 - Use of Case Studies – While examples from other operations (both successes and failures) are often cited and deemed important to learning, The Institute (like many international academic institutions) utilises the case study approach as the fundamental learning process whilst also considering the actual workplace as the most effective venue for case studies